Image Optimisation Tools To Improve Load Speed

 the size of your images, photos and pictures by up to 95%.
 Compress your JPG, BMP, GIF, TIFF, PNG, and EMF images and pictures.
 Compress whole digital photo albums at once.
 Choose from four different compression levels.
 FILEminimizer also comes in a premium suite that integrates with Microsoft Office, Microsoft Outlook, and Lotus Notes.

 3. FileOptimizer.
-A Free lossless file size optimizer for Windows that supports over 100 different formats.
+A Free lossless file image optimisation tool for Windows that supports over 100 different formats.
 FileOptimizer has a simple

 interface that’s easy to automate.
 All processed files are copied to the recycle bin, so you can easily restore them.
 FileOptimizer is an open source application.